“It’s not what you look at that matters, it’s what you see.”

 Bringing out the beauty in the everyday.

-In short order, I was making photos of just about anything that crossed my path; flowers, toys, waterfalls, rust, and yes, several thousand frames of my growing family.
+In short order, I was capturing shots of just about anything that crossed my path; flowers, toys, waterfalls, rust, and yes, several thousand frames of my growing family.
 My interest in shooting a wide range of subjects continues to this day.
 Whether I’m photographing food, junkyards, unique personalities, or the pastoral scenes of Lancaster County, almost every subject area speaks to me in different and engaging ways.
 I’m particularly drawn to details and vibrant colors with an emphasis on revealing beauty in commonplace objects and settings.

 There’s always room for improvement.